Raising Awareness, Changing and Saving Lives

 LGBTQ+ POC Global South Summit

-LGBTQ+ Black and peoples of color living in Central and South America, the Caribbean, the Middle East and North Africa, Africa, Asia and South-East Asia, Australia and the Pacific Islands come together under the theme “Our Expressions - Moving Toward Inclusivity”.
+LGBTQ+ Black and peoples of color living in the Global South - along and below the Equator - Central and South America, the Caribbean, the Middle East and North Africa, Africa, Asia and South-East Asia, Australia and the Pacific Islands come together under the theme “Our Expressions - Moving Toward Inclusivity”.
 Over six weeks in May and June 2021, they told their stories.

 Learn more >>>